 Pocket-sized, the CT Databook is the “Cliff Notes” version of the CT Guidebook.
 Users like carrying it and referring to it on the Trail.

 The Databook answers your questions, including: How far is the next water source?
 And how reliable is it?
 How many miles?
 What elevation?
 Where can I resupply?
 Information is presented in an easy-to-understand system of key words, symbols, maps and elevation profiles for each of the Trail segments.

-The 7th Edition Databook is current for the 2018 trail season.
+The most up-to-date, official CT Databook.
 It takes the place of all previous editions, containing information not covered in earlier versions.
 Many users choose to buy both the CT Databook and the CT Guidebook.

 - Water Sources – It includes dozens of water sources not covered in previous editions.